ArthurGuy/BBMembershipSystem/readme.md

 * Member expense reimbursement

-###Member Statuses
+### Member Statuses
 There are a variety of member statuses which are used for various scenarios.
 * Setting Up - just signed up, no subscription setup, no access to space
 * Active
-* Suspended - missed payment - dd is still active but the member doesn't have access to the workshop
+* Suspended - missed payment - DD is still active but the member doesn't have access to the workshop
-* Leaving - The user has said they are leaving or they were in a payment warning state
+* Leaving - The user has said they are leaving or they were in a payment warning state, member retains full access
 * Left - Leaving users move here once their last payment expires.

-###Other Maker spaces
+### Other Maker spaces
 This system can be used with only minor modifications by other spaces.<br />
 The Build Brighton naming is hardcoded into the pages and pieces of text will need to be altered.<br />
 It has been designed to work primarily with GoCardless but the PayPal integration is OK and would be good enough on its own.<br />
-The system also has support for scanning and processing payments from bank statements
+The system also has very basic support for scanning and processing payments from HSBC bank statements

-###Seting It Up
+### Seting It Up
 The system is build on the Laravel 5 framework so familiarity with that would help.

 A .env file needs to be setup, please take a look at the example one for the options that are needed.